 Sales: Source of Stress or Driver of Success

-Businesses collect so much sales data.
-With so much data, salespeople find it difficult to focus.
+Businesses collect so much sales data that salespeople find it difficult to focus.
 Often, the result is inconsistent follow-up, longer sales cycles, and missed opportunities.

 Managing sales is complex whether you sell B2B or B2C and are a solopreneur, owner with salespeople, or the VP of Sales with a team.
 How you manage your prospects over its sales cycle impacts your conversion rate.
 So, how do you do it right?